 NYC Local Law 144 was the first US law to directly regulate AI in hiring, and it remains the only one mandating an annual independent bias audit by name.
 Colorado, California, and Illinois have followed with different structural choices — disclosure-and-human-review (Colorado), anti-discrimination overlay (California FEHA), transparency rights (California CCPA), and direct accountability for adverse impact (Illinois).
-A December 2025 federal preemption executive order promises to flatten the patchwork, but litigation challenging the EO is in motion and the outcome won't be clear until 2027 or beyond.
+A December 2025 federal preemption executive order promises to flatten the patchwork, but its scope is being tested in court — xAI's constitutional challenge to Colorado's law, which the DOJ has joined — and the outcome won't be clear until 2027 or beyond.

 This guide walks through what each US regulation requires, compares them across substantive dimensions, and offers a multi-jurisdiction compliance playbook.
-For EU AI Act obligations — also in active flux as of the May 2026 Digital Omnibus agreement — see our forthcoming standalone EU AI Act for HR guide.
+For EU AI Act obligations, see our EU AI Act resources.

 Key Takeaways

-- Five US regulations cover AI in hiring under different terminology — AEDT (NYC), High-Risk AI System (CO), ADS (CA FEHA), ADMT (CA CCPA), and Predictive Data Analytics + AI (IL HB 3773).
+- Six US regulations cover AI in hiring under different terminology — AEDT (NYC LL 144), ADMT (CA CCPA and CO SB 26-189), ADS (CA FEHA), Predictive Data Analytics + AI (IL HB 3773), and automated employment-related decision technology (CT SB 5).
 Tool classification matters before compliance analysis.

 - NYC LL 144 is the only US regulation mandating an annual independent bias audit by name.
 Colorado, California, and Illinois create discrimination liability that independent audits defend against, but don't require the audit itself.